eNPS: What employee net promoter score is & why it matters

 eNPS is a great way to start your journey towards high employee engagement, and with the support of engagement surveys, you can support your employees all year round, wherever they are.
 We hope this blog post has inspired you to use (or improve!) your employee net promoter score.

 Need a helping hand?
-Check out our Surveys module, which provides all the customizable question templates, best practices, and in-depth people analytics to take your eNPS further and understand the inner workings of your organization.
+Check out our Surveys module, which provides all the customizable question templates, best practices, and in-depth people analytics to take your eNPS further and help you understand the inner workings of your organization.